After a few years exploring Anabaptist ideas and practices, Steve Jones is to be licensed as a …

 treading lightly :: trying new ideas :: living simply :: giving away gifts and power :: sharing meals, pints and coffees :: learning cool stuff :: making and connecting friends :: being thankful and telling stories..

-Wandering? – not building a single faith community or church or denominational empire but helping out wherever I find myself; being open to those serendipitous moments and seeking to help people start their own spiritual communities and families, wherever they hang out.
+Wandering? – not just nurturing a single faith community or church but helping out wherever I find myself; being open to those serendipitous moments and seeking to help people start their own spiritual communities and families, wherever they hang out.
 Enjoying travel (preferably in carbon-free ways); making new friends and meeting new ideas, wherever they are.
 But because the ‘dark-side’ of wander-lust is rootlessness and not being known, I am also helping develop an Anabaptist / Mennonite Community in Exeter, a place where I can belong and be known – characterised by welcome, simplicity, food, learning, prayer, conversation and activism.

 reconciliation and peace-building – at the activist heart of the Jesus message is reconciliation – reconciliation with the planet we abuse, the people and cultures we distance and the God who welcomes.